 Dr. Hakeem (Read CV) grew up in Baton Rouge and did his undergraduate training in philosophy at LSU.

-He completed his Osteopathic medical degree in Fort Worth at the Texas College of Osteopathy, and then went on to complete a dual residency in the specialties of Internal Medicine and Pediatrics, and is now Board Certified in Internal Medicine.
-He is planning to take his Board Exam in Pediatrics in October of 2018.
+He completed his Osteopathic medical degree in Fort Worth at the Texas College of Osteopathy, and then went on to complete a dual residency in the specialties of Internal Medicine and Pediatrics, and is now Board Certified in Internal Medicine and Board Certified in Pediatrics.

 In addition to working at RiverRock, Dr. Hakeem also still practices hospital medicine, to maintain his skills in acute medical care, and to maintain awareness of the cost of errors in primary care.